 Sometimes it takes the simplest of tasks to recognize that you can’t do everything well.

 As good as it is to have a plan, it is equally beneficial to know when that plan needs to be changed.

 Having the wisdom and humility to recognize when you need help and then to actually ask for it saves all manner of frustration and waste.

 I’ve seen many variations of the same sign in many different fix-it shops: “You can have it good, fast, or cheap.
 Pick any two.”
 This is a rule that seems to transcend the wry humor of service-oriented businesses.
 You can count on quality costing you…one way or another.

 Singlemindedness can be helpful, until it turns into obsession…or distraction from the task at hand.
 Rest and leisure are often undervalued.
 Knowing when to take a break is only half the battle—you actually have to follow through and rest to avoid diminishing returns.

 The time and effort required to be organized is more than offset by the time and effort saved by doing so.
 Not to mention the emotional energy involved…Anyone who has spent a half hour looking for a tool that was “right THERE,” knows what I mean.

 Excellence is a worthy goal, but perfection is often neither obtainable nor advisable.
 Expending the resources required to go beyond excellence is wasteful and often fruitless.

 I think it is a common tendency to be offended when someone tells us something we already know.
 However, if we can learn to express appreciation in these moments, we can create an environment that others feel free to tell us things that we may NOT be aware of—saving us hardship, needless expense, embarrassment…and sometimes even more dire consequences.

-If you would like to contribute to The Workshop’s mission of building community and mental health (not bathrooms!), please click on the Home link above to donate!
+If you would like to contribute to The Workshop’s mission of building community and mental health (not bathrooms!), please click here to donate!